mlava/better-tasks/README.md

   **Shift+Click** opens that page in the right sidebar (matches Roam).
   **Alt-Cmd/Ctrl+Click** on the due pill snoozes +1 day.
   **Alt/Ctrl/Meta+Click** on any date pill opens a date picker to change that date.
+- **📁 / ⌛ / @ / ! / 🔋 metadata** — Only appear when a project, waiting-for, context, priority, or energy is set.
+Click to open the page or cycle the value (priority/energy); Shift+Click opens in the sidebar; Cmd/Ctrl+Click prompts you to edit.
 - **⋯ Menu** — Opens the full Better Task menu (see below).

 ---